CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

         todo
         ```

 ## **Admin and Receiver**
-admin and reciever follow the usual curve way on how to handle ownership etc. What stands out on these function is that there is a `ADMIN_ACTIONs_DELAY` which is set to 3 * 86400 -> three days. why use a delay? `future_admin` and `future_receiver` need to call apply the changes by calling `apply_new_admin` or `apply_new_receiver`.
+PegKeepers have a `admin` and `receiver`.
-When commiting new admins or receivers, the function always checks if `new_admin_deadline` or `new_receiver_deadline` is 0.
-If not, then there is still the possibility of another address to apply changes. commit function can only be called by the admin of the contract.
+Committing a new admin or receiver requires calling the commit functions, which can only be called by the current admin.
+After that, the new admin or receiver needs to apply the changes within a timestamp of 3 * 86400, which corresponds to a time window of three days.
+If the changes are attempted to be applied after the deadline, it will simply not work.

 ### `admin`
 !!! description "`PegKeeper.admin() -> address: view`"

-    Getter for the admin of the PegKeeper. admin is ownership agent (curveDAO).
+    Getter for the admin of the PegKeeper.
+The admin is typically the ownership admin, which is controlled by the CurveDAO.

     Returns: admin (`address`).